For Immediate Release

 Catfish Creek Conservation Authority

-This is a Water Safety, Watershed Conditions Statement indicating that high flows, unsafe banks, melting ice or other factors could be dangerous for users such as anglers, boaters, swimmers, children or pets.
-Flooding is not expected.
+This is a Water Safety, Watershed Conditions Statement indicating that high flows, unsafe banks or other factors could be dangerous for users such as anglers, boaters, swimmers, children or pets.
+Flooding of low lying areas may be possible.

 The public is encouraged to exercise extreme caution near open bodies of water, and to keep children away from waterways during times of increased water flow.
 Landowners are advised to check dams, culverts, and catch basins and make sure they are free from debris and functioning as intended during high water situations.